metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 5. Provide a **description** and select an **Expiration** for the key.
 ![add-desc-expiration](/images/azure-installation/add-desc-expiration.png)
 6. Select **Add**.
 The Secret is now listed in the **Client secrets** section.
-7. Copy the secret's Value and return to the tab with Metricly open.
+7. Copy the secret's Value and return to the tab with CloudWisdom open.
 Paste it into the **Access Key** field.
 Once it’s pasted, return to the Azure tab.
 ![copy-secret-value](/images/azure-installation/copy-secret-value.png)
 8. Return to Azure and select **Overview**.
 9. Copy the **Directory (tenant) ID**.
-Open your Metricly tab and paste the ID into the **Tenant ID** field.
+Open your CloudWisdom tab and paste the ID into the **Tenant ID** field.
 ![tentant-id](/images/azure-installation/tentant-id.png)

-Return to the Azure tab once you have added the Directory (Tenant) ID to your Metricly integration.
+Return to the Azure tab once you have added the Directory (Tenant) ID to your CloudWisdom integration.

 ## 4. Set Delegated Permissions in Azure
-1. In Azure, navigate to the **API Permissions** section of your `Azure-Metricly-Integration`.
+1. In Azure, navigate to the **API Permissions** section of your `Azure-CloudWisdom-Integration`.
 ![api-permissions](/images/azure-installation/api-permissions.png)
 2. Select **+ Add a permission**.
 A side panel appears.
 3. Select the **Azure Service Management** card.